School Survival

 What Are Proxy Servers?

 Let's imagine the internet as a big, open library where you can explore and access all sorts of materials and information.
-Now, imagine there's a special librarian who controls what books you can see based on certain restrictions.
-If the librarian doesn't want you to see certain materials, they can block your access to those books.
+Now, imagine there's a special librarian who manages what books you can see based on certain rules.
+If the librarian doesn't want you to see certain materials, they can restrict your access to those books.

-A proxy server is like a clever friend who can assist you get around this librarian.
+A proxy server is like a helpful ally who can assist you get around this librarian.
 Here's how it works:

-1. Your Request: When you want to access a website, instead of going directly to the librarian (which is like your internet connection), you ask your friend (the proxy server) to help you.
+1. Your Request: When you want to access a website, instead of going directly to the librarian (which is like your internet connection), you request your friend (the proxy server) to help you.

-2. The Friend (Proxy Server): Your friend goes to the librarian, requests the website for you, and then brings it back to you.
+2. The Friend (Proxy Server): Your friend goes to the librarian, asks for the book for you, and then brings it back to you.
 In this way, the librarian never knows it’s actually you making the request.

 3. Changing Proxies: If the librarian becomes aware of your friend and restricts their access, you can just find a different friend (a different proxy server) to help you.
-By changing friends, you can keep accessing the content that were previously blocked.
+By changing friends, you can continue to access the content that were previously blocked.

-In simpler terms, a proxy server acts as a go-between that helps you access information without the barriers you would face directly.
-By using different proxies, you can get around internet censorship, which is like getting around the librarian's barriers.
+In simpler terms, a proxy server acts as a go-between that helps you access content without the barriers you would face directly.
+By switching proxies, you can get around internet censorship, which is like getting around the librarian's barriers.

 How to Change Proxy Settings on iOS